juniorsundar/neorg-extras/README.md

 # Neorg-Roam

-At the moment, this feature relies heavily on the [`telescope.nvim`](https://github.com/nvim-telescope/telescope.nvim) plugin.
+At the moment, this feature relies heavily on the a 3rd-Party Fuzzy Finder ([Telescope](https://github.com/nvim-telescope/telescope.nvim) or [Fzf-Lua](https://github.com/ibhagwan/fzf-lua)).
-I have plans to liberate this plugin from the need of using Telescope, but that is something way down in the future after I have implemented the required basic features.
+I have plans to liberate this plugin from this need, but that is something way down in the future after I have implemented the required basic features.
 So, for the moment, users of this plugin will have to bear with this dependency.